-- 1 Total financial assets of U.S. households were \$69.4 trillion at the end of 2015:Q1.
-See U.S. Federal Reserve Board 2015. - 2 This report presents withdrawal, contribution, and asset allocation activity during the first quarter of 2015 and compares the 2015:Q1 rates of activity to 2014:Q1, 2013:Q1, 2012:Q1, 2011:Q1, 2010:Q1, and 2009:Q1.
+- Total financial assets of U.S. households were \$69.8 trillion at the end of 2015:Q2.
+See U.S. Federal Reserve Board 2015. - This report presents withdrawal, contribution, and asset allocation activity during the first half of 2015 and compares the 2015:H1 rates of activity to 2014:H1, 2013:H1, 2012:H1, 2011:H1, 2010:H1, and 2009:H1.
 Caution should be exercised when comparing the results from the surveys for different periods.
 Data should only be compared for similar periods-evaluating periods that are similar in terms of length and timing during the year allows us to focus on the relevant variables.
 For example, if there are any effects that are typical for the beginning of the year (e.g., people getting bonuses to invest, profit-sharing contributions occurring in the first quarter, people reacting to upcoming taxes, people reacting to past holiday spending), then it is essential to compare periods that also may experience these "seasonal" effects.
 In addition to seasonal effects, DC plan participant activity may be influenced by cyclical factors (e.g., recent stock market returns).
-Because some participants may visit their asset allocations at the beginning of the year and not again, it is not possible to translate the year-to-date figures into an estimate of activity for the whole year.
-For annual activity through 2014, see Holden and Schrass 2015. - 3 The recordkeepers typically remove participants who are no longer working for the employer sponsoring the plan.
+Because some participants may visit their asset allocations at the beginning of the year.
+For annual activity through 2014, see Holden and Schrass 2015. - The recordkeepers typically remove participants who are no longer working for the employer sponsoring the plan.
 It would not be correct to include such separated, retired, or terminated participants, because they cannot contribute.
-The goal of the survey is to measure the activity of active DC plan participants. - 4 There are two possible types of withdrawals from DC plans: nonhardship and hardship.
+The goal of the survey is to measure the activity of active DC plan participants. - There are two possible types of withdrawals from DC plans: nonhardship and hardship.
 Generally, participants withdrawing after age 591⁄2 are categorized as nonhardship withdrawals.
 A participant seeking a hardship withdrawal must demonstrate financial hardship and generally faces a 10 percent penalty on the taxable portion of the withdrawal.
-If a plan allows loans, participants are generally required to first take a loan before they are permitted to take a hardship withdrawal. - 5 Annual rates of account balance reallocation activity observed in the ICI Survey of DC Plan Recordkeepers for 2008-2014 are consistent with the behavior observed in earlier years in other data sources.
-Historically, recordkeepers find that in any given year, DC plan participants generally do not rebalance in their accounts (for references to this research, see note 80 in Holden, Brady, and Hadley 2006; for discussion of changes in asset allocation, see note 32 in Holden et al. 2014). - 6 See note 2 for an explanation of seasonal effects. - 7 The EBRI/ICI 401(k) database update reports loan activity among 401(k) participants in plans that allow loans.
+If a plan allows loans, participants are generally required to first take a loan before they are permitted to take a hardship withdrawal. - Annual rates of account balance reallocation activity observed in the ICI Survey of DC Plan Recordkeepers for 2008-2014 (see Holden and Schrass 2015) are consistent with the behavior observed in earlier years in other data sources.
+Historically, recordkeepers find that in any given year, DC plan participants generally do not rebalance in their accounts (for references to this research, see note 80 in Holden, Brady, and Hadley 2006; and discussion of changes in asset allocation and note 32 in Holden et al. 2014). - See note 2 for an explanation of seasonal effects. - The EBRI/ICI 401(k) database update reports loan activity among 401(k) participants in plans that allow loans.
 At year-end 2013, 87 percent of participants in the database were in plans that offer loans; among those participants, 21 percent had loans outstanding at year-end 2013.
 This translates to 18 percent of all active 401(k) participants having loans outstanding.
 The year-end 2013 EBRI/ICI database includes statistical information about 26.4 million 401(k) participants in 72,676 plans, with \$1.912 trillion in assets.
-See Holden et al. 2014. - 8 The National Bureau of Economic Research dates the recession earlier in the decade to have occurred between March 2001 and November 2001.
+See Holden et al. 2014. - The National Bureau of Economic Research dates the recession earlier in the decade to have occurred between March 2001 and November 2001.
 The latest recession was dated to have occurred between December 2007 and June 2009.
 See National Bureau of Economic Research 2010.